KillerBOSS2019/TP-Speed-Test-Plugin/README.md

 This documentation generated for SpeedTest V2000 with [Python TouchPortal SDK](https://github.com/KillerBOSS2019/TouchPortal-API).

 ## Settings Overview
-### Auto Start
 | Read-only | Type | Default Value | Max.
 Value |
 | --- | --- | --- | --- |
 | False | text | 0 | 360 |

-Automatically start speedtest in minutes If entered number is greater than 5.

-### Check Update
+In order to enable automatically test you will need to enter a number that's equal or greater than 5.
+Otherwise It means it's disabled.

 | Read-only | Type | Default Value |
 | --- | --- | --- |
 | False | text | True |